 The Indian Centre for Plastic in Environment (ICPE) has been supporting the use of waste plastic in making tar roads.
 In 2015-16, the National Rural Road Development Agency laid around 7,500 km of roads using plastic waste.
-Today, there are more than 21,000 miles of plastic roads in India and for every km of road (3.75 m width), 1 tonne of plastic (~10,000,000 carry bags)[17] is used for every tonne of bitumen that is saved.
+Today, there are more than 21,000 miles of plastic roads in India and for every km of road (3.75 m width), 1 tonne of plastic (~10,000,000 carry bags)19 is used and saves around one tonne of asphalt and costing roughly 8% less than a conventional road.
 This serves to mitigate plastic waste management considerably and also ensures petrochemical resource conservation.